Luis Felipe Navas

 Navas ran for a third term at the 2000 general elections, but was defeated by the candidates of the PPD.
-After that, he has worked as a Legal Advisor for the Senate.
+After that, he was appointed Superior Judge of the Court of First Instance.
+After leaving the Judiciary, he returned to the private law practice.

 In 2012, while working as Director of the Office of Technical Evaluations of the Senate, Navas was appointed as alternate member of the Board for the Special Independent Attorney General (or FEI).